TosbackCgusBridge-Bot/CGUs-versions/Vcstar/Privacy Policy.md

 *   Commented
 *   Emailed

 *   Face to face: Obama, Romney in crackling debate Updated 10/16/2012 at 8:57 p.m.
-292 comments
+296 comments
+*   County agrees to $3.2 million settlement in case involving speeding deputy Published 10/18/2012 at 6:42 p.m.
+24 comments
 *   If Proposition 30 fails, Oxnard College athletics could be on chopping block Updated 10/17/2012 at 8:13 p.m.
 75 comments
 *   Scores of dogs seized from Simi Valley home now up for adoption Updated 10/17/2012 at 7:16 p.m.
-13 comments
+14 comments
-*   County agrees to $3.2 million settlement in case involving speeding deputy Published 10/18/2012 at 6:42 p.m.
-13 comments
-*   Villanova cancels remainder of football season Published 10/17/2012 at 2:37 p.m.
-13 comments
+*   Oaks Christian might have broken football recruitment rules – Video Published 10/18/2012 at 2:53 p.m.

 Photo Galleries Chaotic shooting rattles La Colonia… Scores of dogs seized from Simi… High school bands battle it out

 *   Face to face: Obama, Romney in crackling debate Published 10/16/2012 at 8:10 p.m.
-292 comments
+296 comments
 *   Morning chat Published 10/17/2012 at 12:00 a.m.
 111 comments
 *   Morning chat Published 10/18/2012 at 12:00 a.m.
-79 comments
+84 comments
 *   If Proposition 30 fails, Oxnard College athletics could be on chopping block Published 10/17/2012 at 5:19 p.m.
 75 comments
 *   Morning chat Published 10/16/2012 at 12:00 a.m.
 55 comments